 - 1. Civ.
 R. refers to the applicable Ohio Rule of Civil Procedures as amended from time to time including the enactment of additional Rules. - 2.
 Court refers to the Butler County Probate Court. - 3.
 B.C.L.R. refers to the Local Rule of Butler County Probate Court adopted pursuant to Sup.
 R. 5(A). - 4.
 BCPC refers to a Butler County Form prescribed for use in the Butler County Probate Court.
-The form number follows the reference and are available on the Court's website. - 5.
-Fiduciary refers to all types of fiduciaries under the jurisdiction of probate court as defined in R.C. §2109.01. - 6.
+The form number follows the reference and is available on the Court's website. - 5.
+Fiduciary refers to all types of fiduciaries under the jurisdiction of probate court as defined in R.C. § 2109.01. - 6.
 R.C. refers to the applicable section of the Ohio Revised Code as amended from time to time including the enactment of additional sections. - 7.
 SPF refers to a Standard Probate Form prescribed for use by the Ohio Supreme Court. - 8.
 Sup.
-R. refers to the applicable Rule of Superintendence as amended from time to time including the enactment of additional Rules.
+R. refers to the applicable Rule of Superintendence as amended from time to time including the enactment of additional Rules. - 9.
+App.
+R. refers to the Ohio Rules of Appellate Procedure as amended from time to time including the enactment of additional Rules.